coleifer/peewee/docs/peewee/api.rst

     :param bool unique: Whether index is UNIQUE.
     :param bool safe: Whether to add IF NOT EXISTS clause.
     :param Expression where: Optional WHERE clause for index.
-    :param str using: Index algorithm.
+    :param str using: Index algorithm or type, e.g. 'BRIN', 'GiST' or 'GIN'.
     :param str name: Optional index name.

     Expressive method for declaring an index on a model.